apache/maven-site/content/markdown/settings.md

 Repositories are home to two major types of artifacts.
 The first are artifacts that are used as dependencies of other artifacts.
-These are the majority of plugins that reside within central.
+These are the majority of artifacts that reside within central.
 The other type of artifact is plugins.
 Maven plugins are themselves a special type of artifact.
 Because of this, plugin repositories may be separated from other repositories (although, I have yet to hear a convincing argument